Anglican Unscripted

 Anglican Unscripted is a video podcast series providing news analysis and commentary on churches in the Anglican Communion and Anglican realignment movement.
 Presented weekly on YouTube and in audio formats, it first appeared in 2011.
-The hosts are Kevin Kallsen, a layman in the Anglican Church in North America, and George Conger, a priest in the Episcopal Church and a former freelance journalist covering Anglicanism.
+The hosts are Kevin Kallsen, a layman in the Anglican Church in North America, and George Conger, a priest in the Episcopal Church and former freelance journalist covering Anglicanism.
 Previous regular hosts have included former Anglican clergyman Gavin Ashenden.
 The series has been described as popular, attracting thousands of viewers, and representing a theologically conservative point of view within Anglicanism.

 History

 Kallsen was an Episcopalian layman who became active in church matters in Connecticut during the Anglican realignment in the 2000s, starting a blog on Anglican issues that evolved into a vlog and eventually AnglicanTV Ministries, a nonprofit organization that publishes the blog Anglican Ink and the Anglican Unscripted podcast.
 He has traveled to six continents to cover Anglican issues.
 Conger is an Episcopal priest in the Diocese of Central Florida.
 In addition to being a parish rector, Conger has also been a correspondent on Anglican issues for The Jerusalem Post, the Church of England Newspaper and The Living Church.
 His freelance work has appeared in The Times, The Daily Telegraph, The Guardian and The Washington Post, among other outlets.

 Kallsen (left) and Conger host the first episode of Anglican Unscripted at All Saints Anglican Church in Long Beach, California, in June 2011.

 Anglican Unscripted began in 2011.
 The first episode was recorded at All Saints Anglican Church, where Kallsen and Conger were covering meetings of the ACNA's Provincial Council.

 Gavin Ashenden joined the podcast as a co-host around the time he left the Church of England in 2017.
 By 2020, following his conversion to Roman Catholicism, Ashenden left Anglican Unscripted.

 In 2025, Anglican Unscripteds coverage of the ecclesiastical trial of Stewart Ruch was featured in the Washington Post, which quoted Conger asking whether "the ACNA has integrity at the very top anymore?" and Kallsen addressing ACNA leadership by saying "You have evolved from something glorious into something hideous."
 The podcast also covered the controversy around the withdrawal from the ACNA by the Jurisdiction of the Armed Forces and Chaplaincy nonprofit and allegations of misconduct against ACNA Archbishop Steve Wood, with Conger describing the ACNA's structure as a "quasi-Roman Catholic papal system" and urging the province to "clean up its own internal act."